mohse-n/L7N_EtherLab/Documentation/Further Improvements to PREEMPT_RT.md

 ```bash
 swapoff -a
 ```
-Alternatively, one could remove the line corresponding to the swap partition from `/etc/fstab`.
+Alternatively, one could comment the line corresponding to the swap partition from `/etc/fstab`.
 ### 11. Disable the Default cronjobs <a name="DisableCron"></a>
 ### Set the Run-time Kernel Parameters at Startup <a name="SetStartup"></a>
 Some of the aforementioned configurations are reset after a reboot, so it's handy to apply them automatically at startup.